ngfw-automation/policy-as-a-code/docs/source/object_types/decryption_profiles.rst

 .. code-block:: text

-   ngfw/objects/decryption/decryption profile/
+   ngfw/objects/decryption/decryption profile

-This path is defined in the Settings module as ``DECRYPTION_PROFILES_FOLDER``.
+This path is defined in the ``settings.py`` module as ``DECRYPTION_PROFILES_FOLDER``.

 File Format
 ~~~~~~~~~~~

 Decryption profiles can be defined in either JSON or YAML format.
-Each file represents a single decryption profile with settings for SSL/TLS protocols, cipher suites, and proxy behavior.
+Each file represents
+a single decryption profile with settings for SSL/TLS protocols, cipher suites, and proxy behavior.

 JSON Example
 ~~~~~~~~~~~~